 Public Comments Constitute Waiver?

-The Times and ACLU conceded these memoranda were privileged under the deliberative process privilege and the attorney-client privilege.
-But they argued that the Government had waived these privileges due to senior executive-branch officials’ public comments on the legal basis underlying the Government’s ability to target off-the-battlefield individuals, including U.S. citizens.
+The Times and ACLU conceded that the deliberative process privilege and the attorney-client privilege covered these memoranda.
+But they argued that the Government waived these privileges due to senior executive-branch officials’ public comments on the legal basis underlying the Government’s ability to target off-the-battlefield individuals, including U.S. citizens.

 The Times and ACLU cited a plethora of comments by high-level executive-branch officials, including President Obama’s comments in the Google Hangout online forum and to Jay Leno during his October 25, 2011 appearance on the Tonight Show.
 In speaking with Leno, President Obama stated that U.S. citizen Anwar Al-Awlaki “was probably the most important al Qaeda threat that was out there after bin Laden was taken out, and it was important that, working with the Yemenis, we were able to remove him from the field.”